rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

 priority of 0.
 The default value can however be changed to a different default value by adding `globalDefault: True` in the definition file created for priority class.

+The `preemptionPolicy` decides the behaivour wether to evict a lower priority pod.
+By default it is set to `preemptionPolicy: PreemptLowerPriority` which kills the lower priority pods.
+If it is set to `preemptionPolicy: never` it will wait for the reources to be available before a new pod with lower priority is placed on nodes.